 Tuscania is a small town of about 10,000 inhabitants located on the border of the Tuscany and Lazio regions of central Italy, south of Florence and not far from Rome, in the breathtaking countryside of the southern Maremma.
 The surrounding countryside forms part of a nationally protected nature reserve.
 The LdM program in Tuscania is based on a full immersion.
 Because of the size of the town, its geographic location, and its pace, Tuscania is the perfect setting for friendly and frequent interaction with local Italians.
 Integration into the community is fundamental to the program and, in particular, to the Italian language courses, encouraging students to create real relationships in a cultural context and language that is different from their own.
 The LdM Tuscania campus is situated in the historical town center, in a renovated building that is incorporate in the medieval stone walls.

 The courses offered at LdM vary in the amount of credit.
 Students must register for a total of 15 credits.

 As with most SLU Study Abroad Programs, SLU students are required live with homestay families.
 Living with a family, taking part in its daily routines, celebrations, and family discussions gives students a unique and enriching insight into Italian culture that they could not otherwise.
 In Rome, students will eat all breakfast and evening meals during the week with the host family and will be provided with a meal stipend for lunches and weekend meals.
-In Tuscania, students eat all weekday meals with the host family and recieve a stipend for weekend meals.
+In Tuscania, students eat all weekday meals with the host family and receive a stipend for weekend meals.

 Please click here to find the Program Calendar.